 · Pets are not permitted but service animals are welcome.

-Visits to Judd's studios begin promptly at 2:00pm at the Architecture Studio, located at 101 North Highland Avenue, 2 blocks North of the Judd Foundation offices, North of the railroad tracks, across from Post Office.
+Visits to Judd's studios begin promptly at their scheduled time at the Architecture Studio, located at 101 North Highland Avenue, 2 blocks North of the Judd Foundation offices, North of the railroad tracks, across from Post Office.
 Late arrivals cannot be accommodated.